 - Hosting companies will match each participant, ideally, with a female mentor, who is employed with the company, and the work will include participating in and/or observing a technology project.

-- Hosting companies will cover participant travel and lunch costs, so that no participant is paying out of pocket for the experience.***
+- Participant travel and lunch costs will be covered, so that no participant is paying out of pocket for the experience.***

 * Dates: (1) Induction last week of July 2018; (2) Internships first two weeks of August 2018.

 ** Age: Targeted participants will be in the summer after Junior Cert, before choosing Leaving Cert subjects.

 *** Teen-Turn is in discussion with a taxi provider for locations inaccessible by public transport.